 Biofield therapies involve the existence of energy fields that have not been scientifically proven.
 Some forms of energy therapy manipulate biofields by applying pressure and/or manipulating the body by placing the hands in, or through, these fields.
 Examples include qi gong, Reiki and therapeutic touch.

 Bioelectromagnetic based therapies involve the unconventional use of electromagnetic fields such as pulsed fields, magnetic fields, or alternating current or direct current fields.

 Due to the changing nature of evidence and clinical practice there is a grey area about whether some particular therapies are classified as complementary or conventional.’

-We are pleased to offer the services of eight Integrative Doctors, who have undertaken training with the Australian College of Nutritional and Environmental Medicine.
+We are pleased to offer the services of seven Integrative Doctors, who have undertaken training with the Australian College of Nutritional and Environmental Medicine.
 In addition, our Doctors have undertaken specific training in their specific areas of interest including: Musculoskeletal medicine, Injectable Nutrients, BioBalance, Mindd, PRP, Prolotherapy, Gut Microbiome and much more.

 To book an appointment with an Integrative Doctor, please complete the online request form and a member of our team will contact you to schedule a time.

 Thanks to the continued addition of new Doctors, we are pleased to have reduced our wait time for new patients and increased our ability to assist our patients with acute problems.
 In the interest of ensuring that this exciting area of medicine meets the growing demand, we continue to work with new Doctors and assist them to offer outstanding patient care.